 Speech contests are a Toastmasters tradition.
-Each year thousands of Toastmasters compete in the Humorous, Evaluation, Tall Tales, Table Topics and International speech contests.
-Competition begins with club contests and winners continue competing through the area, division and district levels.
-The International competition has two additional levels — semifinal and the World Championship of Public Speaking®.
+Each year, thousands of Toastmasters compete in the Humorous, Evaluation, Tall Tales, Table Topics and International speech contests.
+Competition begins with club contests, and winners continue competing through the Area, Division and District levels.
+Winners of the District level International Speech Contest proceed to the region quarterfinal level.
+Following region quarterfinals, winners advance to the semifinals for a chance to take part in the World Championship of Public Speaking®.

 Each year, more than 30,000 Toastmasters compete in one or more of the following contests:

 Contestants present a five- to seven- minute speech on any subject they choose.
 All districts must conduct this contest.

 Contestants present a humorous speech that must be thematic in nature (opening, body, and close), not a monologue (series of one-liners).